TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9488Pico/Readme.md

 Note 2: A suitable user_setup.h for this board is [**shown here**](https://github.com/Bodmer/TFT_eSPI/discussions/1554?sort=new) towards the end.

 Note 3: This [**discussion**](https://forum.pjrc.com/threads/59334-3-5-quot-display-using-ILI9488-will-not-work-with-XPT2048_Touchscreen) examines problems with the ILI9488 chipset sharing the SPI MISO bus.
 Also see the [**TFTeSPI Hardware modification**](https://github.com/Bodmer/TFT_eSPI/tree/master/docs/RPi_TFT_connections) of Raspberry Pi type LCDs.

-Note 4: Refer to [**this guide**](https://www.pjrc.com/better-spi-bus-design-in-3-steps/) for better SPI shared bus design.
+Refer to [**this guide**](https://www.pjrc.com/better-spi-bus-design-in-3-steps/) for better SPI shared bus design.